Coronavirus cases in Southeast Asia top 350,000

-The total number of coronavirus cases in Southeast Asian countries has reached 161,441 as of Saturday, including 4,593 fatalities and 91,833 recoveries.
+The number of coronavirus cases in Southeast Asian countries climbed to 350,027 on Thursday.

-The tally of recoveries in the country has reached 3,066, while the death toll stands at 58.
+The number of recoveries in the country has reached 3,169, while the death toll stands at 58.

-The recoveries in the country reached 8,461 after 15 more patients were discharged from hospitals, while the death toll remains at 121.
+Recoveries in the country reached 8,821, while the death toll remained unchanged at 125.

-Meanwhile, there have been no reports of new infections or fatalities in Brunei, Darussalam, Laos, Vietnam, and Cambodia.
+There were no reports of new infections or fatalities in Brunei Darussalam and Laos.